9-Day Jordan Itinerary With Kids: A Practical Family Road Trip Guide (Petra, Dead Sea, Wadi Rum & Aqaba)

 A practical 9-day Jordan family itinerary covering Petra, the Dead Sea, Wadi Rum and Aqaba.
 Includes drive times, hotel choices, Jordan Pass guidance and realistic tips for travelling with school-age children.

-This guide provides a high-level overview of how we structured a nine day road trip in Jordan during the Easter school holidays with a school-age child.
-It explains how the route flowed, where we stayed, and why the sequencing worked.
-Throughout the article, you’ll find links to more detailed planning guides covering:
+This article gives a high‑level overview of how we structured a 9‑day road trip in Jordan during the Easter school holidays with a school‑aged child.

 Jordan Pass vs visa process